 - Walking for the day: 5.5 hours, 20 km ↑400 m ↓550 m

 Birdwatchers are recommended to stay a little longer on this section of the Lech river.
-The gravel embankments offer the best conditions for spotting many species of breeding birds, including the sandpiper and the little ringed plover.
+The gravel embankments offer the best conditions for spotting many breeding birds species, including the sandpiper and the little ringed plover.
 Nature-lovers should not miss the area from Forchach to Weißenbach am Lech as it is a place of special ecological importance with an array of dryland and wetland areas.
-The wide-open meadows and pastures at the foot of the slope are the perfect habitat for ground-nesting birds, such as the whinchat and skylark.
+The wide-open meadows and pastures at the slope’s foot are the perfect habitat for ground-nesting birds, such as the whinchat and skylark.
 Overnight in the quiet little village of Höfen.